nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 You can set environment variables to modify the default actions of services and the scheduler when executing a distributed application.

-- **HOLOSCAN_ENABLE_HEALTH_CHECK** : determines if the health check service should be active, even without specifying `--driver` or `--worker` in the CLI.
-By default, initiating the AppDriver (`--driver`) or AppWorker (`--worker`) service automatically triggers the [GRPC Health Checking Service](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) so [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) can monitor liveness/readiness.
-Interprets values like "true", "1", or "on" (case-insensitive) as true (to enable the health check).
-It defaults to "false" if left unspecified.
+- **HOLOSCAN_ENABLE_HEALTH_CHECK**: determines whether the health check service should be active for distributed applications.
+Accepts values such as "true," "1," or "on" (case-insensitive) as true, enabling the health check.
+If unspecified, it defaults to "false."
+When enabled, the [gRPC Health Checking Service](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) is activated, allowing tools like [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) to monitor liveness and readiness.

 - **HOLOSCAN_HEALTH_CHECK_PORT** : designates the port number on which the Health Checking Service is launched.
 It must be an integer value representing a valid port number.
 If unspecified, it defaults to `8777`.